isa-ulisboa/greends-dms-exercises/dms_ex_01_data_wrangling_nuts.md

 ## 1. Download data from INE

-**Suggestion**: before advancing to any tasks, organize your data project directories and files as discussed in FADS.
+**Suggestion**: before advancing to any tasks, organize your data project directories and files as discussed in FADS Exercise 3.

 1. Go to [INE (Metainformation System)](https://smi.ine.pt/Categoria/Parent/3504), to path "SMI/Módulo classificações/Famílias/Classificações/Versões/Categorias" and export all to a *csv* or *xslx* file.